chuangcaleb/wtsa/_poosts/Film Reviews/Disney's Raya – Cultural Review.md

 	1. There were still some Druun left, it could've petrified the Heart chief's family or something
 	2. The Druun are gone, but as a precaution if they came back
 	3. Regardless of the Druun, the waters brought life and prosperity to Heart.
-	- Furthermore, Heart keeping the Gem helped to cover up their prosperity as a result of the tribe possessing the Gem, and not because of their nefarious water-stealing practices.
+	- Furthermore, Heart keeping the Gem helped to brand their prosperity as a result of the tribe possessing the Gem, while covering up their nefarious water-stealing practices.
 - Chief Benja was just another chief-in-line to continue the practice.
 We keep the painting of Heart to be so noble and pacifist and championing unity of one-Kumandra—especially in contrast with the evil, untrustworthy, openly-treasonous Fang.
 - In Episode 1, Chief Benja calls all the Tribes together for a meal.
 They accuse Heart of hogging the Gem, but also a one-off statement is made about the drying rivers.
 We the audience don't feel any weight to any of these accusations, as they're just jealous.
 - The story goes on as usual.
 Along with the audience, Raya still believes that Fang is 100% in the wrong for the world falling apart.
 She feels 100% justified in stealing the gem pieces to save her father and the world.